 Dealing with Holiday Events

-Craft a well-thought-out script to help you decline invitations when needed.
+Decide whether to say yes or no, then craft a well-thought-out script to help you decline invitations when needed.
 Being prepared relieves some of the emotional labor involved in saying no, freeing you to focus on your self-care journey.
+Learn how to do this in my step-by-step guide on How to Say No to Holiday Events While Grieving (Without the Guilt).

 Your Holiday Traditions: Keep, Modify, or Release